linhpnn-04/COMP1786-MobileApp/README.md

 2. Select **File > Open** and navigate to the `M-HikeApp` folder.
 3. Wait for Gradle sync to complete.
 4. Select an Emulator (e.g., Pixel 5 API 33).
-5. Before click the Run button please open Configulation and choose the MainActivity-main page
+5. Before click the Run button please open Edit Configuration and choose the MainActivity- the main page
 5. Click the **Run (Play)** button.

 ### B. Xamarin/MAUI Version (Folder: `M-HikeApp_MAUI`)